 As a company providing online services, we participate in an industry characterized by rapidly changing technology and new products and services.
 We rely in part on attracting customers to our platform by providing attractive and helpful content and tools on our websites and mobile devices to assist customers seeking to purchase residential properties and home furnishings.
 In addition, our ability to continue to generate and maintain online advertising service revenues depends on our ability to innovate.
 To remain competitive, we must continue to develop and expand our content and service offerings.
 We must also continue to enhance and improve the user interface, functionality and features of our websites and our mobile applications.
 These efforts may require us to develop internally, or to license, increasingly complex technologies.
-In addition, many of our competitors are continually introducing new internet-related products, services and technologies, which will require us to update or modify our own technology to keep pace.
-New internet-related products, services and technologies developed by competitors could render our products and services obsolete if we are unable to update or modify our own technology.
-Developing and integrating new products, services and technologies into our existing businesses could be expensive and time-consuming.
-Furthermore, such new features, functions and services may not achieve market acceptance or serve to enhance our brand loyalty.
+In addition, many of our competitors are continually introducing new internet-related products, services and technologies developed by competitors could render our products and services obsolete if we are unable to update or modify our own technology.
+Developing and integrating new products, services may not achieve market acceptance or serve to enhance our brand loyalty.
 We may not succeed in incorporating new internet technologies, or, in order to do so, we may incur substantial expenses.
 If we fail to develop and introduce or acquire new features, functions, services or technologies effectively and on a timely basis, we may not continue to attract new users and may be unable to retain our existing users.
+If we are not successful in incorporating new internet technologies effectively and on a timely basis, we may not continue to attract new users and may be unable to retain our existing users.
 If we are not successful in incorporating new internet technologies, our business, results of operations and growth prospects could be materially and adversely affected.